-SIDE RETURN EXTENSIONS: EVERYTHING YOU NEED TO KNOW
+SIDE return Glass EXTENSIONS: EVERYTHING YOU NEED TO KNOW

 Adding a side return extension is one of the best ways of increasing and improving the quality of family space in terraced and semi-detached houses.
-Here are FAQs to help you make that next step towards transforming your home.
+Here are answers to common FAQs to help you take the next step in transforming your home.

 WHAT is a side return extension?

-Our recommendation is to go for an all-glass thermally broken (insulated) aluminium frame extension.
-In the industry these are often called Wintergardens.
-They are robust, high performance structures with slim sight lines.
+Our recommendation is to go for an all-glass insulated or thermally broken aluminium frame extension.
+In the industry, these are often called Wintergardens.
+They are robust, high-performance structures with slim sightlines.

 An opening roof light is a great option for the roof panels, too.
-There are a number of models available that’ll automatically open and close according to the temperature, so you can ensure you’ll always have a breezy, airy space.
+There are a number of models available that’ll automatically open and close according to the temperature, so you can ensure you’ll always have a perfectly-ventilated space.

 Consider advanced glazing options such as solar control – this reduces the amount of UV rays entering your extended living space, adding both comfort and peace of mind about potential fade damage to your furnishings.

-Are FOLDING or SLIDING DOORS best for an extension?
+Are FOLDING or SLIDING DOORS best for a kitchen extension?

 Managing Director of ODC Door & Glass Systems Tim Hedges explains: